 Section 1.
 The Faculty Senate shall be unicameral, and all governing powers herein stated shall be granted unto this body.
-This body shall consider all matters of an academic nature brought before it, duly deliberate and study said matters, and provide recommendations to the appropriate administrative authority, the Provost/Vice President of Academic and Student Affairs about these matters.
+This body shall consider all matters of an academic nature brought before it, duly deliberate and study said matters, and provide recommendations to the appropriate administrative authority, the Provost/Vice President of Academic Affairs about these matters.

 (1) The Faculty Senate shall consist of members elected from the faculty of Jacksonville State University by the academic departmental faculty and the library faculty.
 The faculty shall consist of those members specified in the Faculty Handbook.
 Each Senator shall have one vote.
 The Senate shall also include ex officio members from the University Council and the Student Government Association, who shall not vote.